-The services and activities that are provided by the Community Services Block Grant Eligible Entities must serve low-income persons in urban and rural areas throughout the State who have incomes at or below 125% of the federal poverty guidelines.
-In most cases, the agencies try to provide services under a one-stop-shop service delivery system.
+The services and activities provided by CSBG Eligible Entities must serve low-income persons in urban and rural areas throughout the State who have incomes at or below 125% of the federal poverty guidelines.
+In most cases, the services are provided through a one-stop service delivery system.

 Services and activities may include:

 - Housing, to include assistance with acquiring permanent housing, and assisting with self-help housing

 - Transportation programs that include transporting clients to medical facilities